snknitin/Question-Classiffier-Heroku/README.md

 ## Approach used

 I used the stats_parser package to create a parse tree for each sentence.
-Questions have the **SBARQ** node as root.
+Questions have the **SBARQ** node as root(A tree with an SBARQ node having an embedded SQ (optionally) will be an indicator the input is a question.
+The WH+ node (WHNP/WHADVP/WHADJP) contains the question stem (who/what/when/where/why/how) and the SQ holds the inverted phrase.)

 * parser.parse("how old is barack obama?")
 Out[26]: